Jörn Leonhard

-Jörn Leonhard (born 27 May 1967 in Birkenfeld) is Professor of West European History at the History Department of the University of Freiburg.
+Jörn Leonhard (born 27 May 1967 in Birkenfeld) is a historian and professor of Western European History at the History Department of the University of Freiburg since 2006.
 From 2007 to 2012, he was co-director of the School of History at the Freiburg Institute for Advanced Studies (FRIAS).
-Hitherto his works have concentrated on the history of liberalism, nationalism, empire, and war.
+His published works focus on the history of liberalism, nationalism, empires and wars.
+Leonhard has received several important research awards.
+His books “Die Büchse der Pandora” (2014) as well as “Der Überforderte Frieden” (2018) established him as an important representative in the research of global history.